freedomofpress/securedrop-protocol/README.md

  6. *Source* reads the message and the metadata

 ### Source reply
 *Source* replies work the exact same way as a first submission, except the source is already known to the *Journalist*.
+As an additional difference, a *Journalist* might choose to attach his (and eventually others) keys in the reply, so that *Source* does not have to fetch those from the server as in a first submission.

 ### Flow Chart

 ![chart](https://github.com/lsd-cat/securedrop-poc/blob/main/imgs/sd_schema.png?raw=true)

+For simplicity, in the chart, message are sent to a single *Journalist* rather than encrypted and sent to all of the enrolled ones.
+Similarly, the attachment procedure submission and retrieval is omitted.

 ## Server endpoints